-Beginning at a point, said point being $172 \pm -$ feet east of the centerline of the Ashland City Rd. & Glenstone Blvd. intersection, said point further identified as the southeast corner of the Brett Kincaid property, thence in a northeasterly direction $164 \pm -$ feet with the eastern boundary of the Kincaid property to a point, said point being in the southern boundary of the CBP property, thence in a easterly direction $610 \pm -$ feet, with the southern boundary of the CBP property & others, to a point, said point being the southeast corner of the Lyle & Barbara Hamilton property & in the western boundary of the Turner property to a point, said point being located in the northern right of way margin of Ashland City Rd. thence in a easterly direction $624 \pm -$ feet to the point of beginning, said herein described tract containing $2.28 \pm -$ acres
+Beginning at a point, said point being 172 +/- feet east of the centerline of the Ashland City Rd. & Glenstone Blvd. intersection, said point further identified as the southeast corner of the Brett Kincaid property, thence in a northeasterly direction 164 +/- feet with the eastern boundary of the Kincaid property to a point, said point being in the southern boundary of the CBP property, thence in a easterly direction 610 +/- feet, with the southern boundary of the CBP property & others, to a point, said point being the southeast corner of the Lyle & Barbara Hamilton property & in the western boundary of the Joyce Turner property, thence in a southerly direction 153 +/- with the western boundary of the Turner property to a point, said point being located in the northern right of way margin of Ashland City Rd. thence in a easterly direction 624 +/- feet to the point of beginning, said herein described tract containing 2.28 +/- acres

-AMENDING THE ZONING ORDINANCE AND MAP OF THE CITY OF BOYD, CLARKSVILLE, APPLICATION OF WILLIAM MID STATE INVESTMENTS-AGENT, FOR ZONE CHANGE ON PROPERTY LOCATED AT INTERSECTION OF CUMBERLAND DRIVE THE AND WOODMONT BOULEVARD-HICKORY GROVE BOULEVARD
+AMENDING THE ZONING ORDINANCE AND MAP OF THE CITY OF CLARKSVILLE, APPLICATION OF WILLIAM BOYD, MID STATE INVESTMENTS-AGENT, FOR ZONE CHANGE ON PROPERTY LOCATED AT THE INTERSECTION OF CUMBERLAND DRIVE AND WOODMONT BOULEVARD-HICKORY GROVE BOULEVARD